 At the Edinburgh Remakery we are committed to providing support and help to those in our community who need it most.
 All our profits go back into pursuing our ongoing mission of reducing waste by repairing and refurbishing goods and making repair skills accessible to everyone and anyone, and providing services to support members of the community through our #RemakeADifference projects.

-In 2020, we are aiming to expand our work in the community in the hopes we can #RemakeADifference to even more lives and help create a fair, equal, and supportive community with sustainability at its heart.
+In 2020, the world was shaken by the coronavirus pandemic which left vulnerable individuals and communities even more at risk.
+This year we hope to expand our work in the community in the hopes we can #RemakeADifference to even more lives and help create a fair, equal, and supportive community with sustainability at its heart.

 Laptops for Refugees

 We have been running our Laptops for Refugees project in partnership with the Edinburgh Council’s Refugee Resettlement Programme since 2018.
 The support we receive from the City of Edinburgh Council has enabled us to gift 82 laptops and 60 monitors to refugees and asylum seekers over the past two years.

 These pieces of essential IT equipment are gifted for free to vulnerable individuals and families in the community who come to the UK to start a new life, and whose lives would be vastly improved with this simple gift and who would not otherwise be able to afford them.